 He drove her to the clinic appointment and sat beside her in the waiting room, holding her hand.
 If you can believe that.
 Holding her hand.

 “Irene?”
 Her name was being called by the nurse who had just stepped into the waiting room.
-Nurse Bogg was a small woman whose glasses commanded the room—coke bottle thick lenses in Buddy Holly frames.
+Nurse Bogg was a lean and tan.
+Her glasses commanded the room—coke bottle thick lenses in Buddy Holly frames.
 She was dressed in brown corduroy pants, wide leather brown belt and gold and brown plaid flannel shirt.
 The Mistake had stood up along with Irene.
-But Nurse Bogg made and kept eye contact with Irene, and only Irene, as she crossed the room.
+But as Nurse Bogg crossed the room she made and kept eye contact with Irene, and only Irene.
 When she approached Irene she glanced and nodded briefly at The Mistake, before shaking Irene’s hand.

 “Right this way,” Bogg said.
 When he made to follow along, Nurse Bogg turned to him, “Sir because Irene is an adult, we will be meeting alone.
 You will need a separate appointment if you would like to be seen.
 Already walking away.
 Matter of fact.
 Leaving no room for quibbling.